chieftools/docs/src/pages/accountchief/index.md

 ### Social login

-You can (optionally) [connect](https://account.chief.app/account/social) your account to sing-in with GitHub, GitLab, BitBucket or Apple.
+You can (optionally) {% external-link href="https://account.chief.app/account/social?rel=chiefdocs" %}connect{% /external-link %} your account to sing-in with GitHub, GitLab, BitBucket or Apple.
 This allows a convienent way to login without entering your username and password.

-If you feel the social account connected to your account are sufficently secured already you can choose to bypass two-factor when signing in with a social account from your [preferences](https://account.chief.app/account/preferences).
+If you feel the social account connected to your account are sufficently secured already you can choose to bypass two-factor when signing in with a social account from your {% external-link href="https://account.chief.app/account/preferences?rel=chiefdocs" %}preferences{% /external-link %}.